Generalized polarized manifolds with low second class: When is ample and spanned or very ample

-Table in \cite[(4.0)]{Li} shows that $S$ is birational to a K3 surface for $g\leq 5$, and in this case $D\geq 24-K_S^2+2\geq 26$, a contradiction.
-On the other hand, if $g=6$ and $S$ is of general type, then $D=63$, while in the remaining cases $D\geq 12-K_S^2+8\geq 20$, except when $S$ is either an abelian or a bielliptic surface (Cases 8) and 9) in the Table).
-Since $S$ is minimal, this possibility is ruled out by \cite[Theorem]{L2}.
+where $D:= e(S)+2g-4 = 12\chi(\mathcal{O}_S)-K_S^2+2g-4$ by Noether's formula.
+Table in \cite[(4.0)]{Li} shows that $S$ is birational to a K3 surface for $3 \leq g\leq 5$, but in this case $D\geq 24-K_S^2+2\geq 26$, a contradiction.
+On the other hand, if $g=6$ and $S$ is of general type, then $D=63$, while in the remaining cases $D\geq 12-K_S^2+8\geq 20$, except when $S$ is either an abelian or a bielliptic surface (Cases 8) and 9) in the Table), but in these two cases $S$ is minimal and this possibility is ruled out by \cite[Theorem]{L2}.
 Finally, for $g=7$ condition $d\leq 10$ prevents $S$ from being birational to an abelian or a bielliptic surface (Cases 23) and 25) in the Table) and in the remaining cases we have $D\geq 12-K_S^2+10\geq 21$, a contradiction. \end{proof}

 {\bf Acknowledgements}: The first author is a member of G.N.S.A.G.A. of the Italian INdAM.
 He would like to thank the PRIN 2010-11 Geometry of Algebraic Varieties and the University of Milano for partial support.
 During the preparation of this paper, the second author was partially supported by the National Project Anillo ACT 1415 PIA CONICYT and the Proyecto VRID N.214.013.039-1.OIN of the University of Concepci\'on.
+The authors are grateful to the referee for accurate reading of the manuscript and for several useful remarks.